Minister for Integration (Sweden)

-The Minister for Integration (Swedish: Integrationsminister) was a cabinet minister within the Swedish Government between 1996 and 2014.
+The Minister for Integration (Swedish: Integrationsminister) is a cabinet minister within the Swedish Government since 2021, having previously been so between 1996 and 2014.
 The cabinet minister was appointed by the Prime Minister of Sweden.

 The minister was responsible for issues regarding integration, discrimination, human rights at the national level, Swedish citizenship and minorities.
 The last Minister for Integration was Erik Ullenhag, who served from 2010 to 2014.

 When the Andersson Cabinet took office in November 2021, the minister post was re-established.
 It was placed at the Ministry of Justice, and combined with Minister of Migration.
-Since October 2022, the position is placed at the Ministry for Employment and the current minister is Johan Pehrson of the Liberals.
+Since June 2025, the position is placed at the Ministry for Education and the current minister is Simona Mohamsson of the Liberals.